 How to Hide the Mouse Pointer While Typing in Windows 11

-When you type on your computer, the mouse pointer can sometimes get in the way.
-Windows 11 has a handy feature that hides the mouse pointer while you’re typing, so you can focus better.
+When you type on your computer, the mouse pointer can get in the way.
+Windows 11 has a built-in feature that hides the mouse pointer while you’re typing.
+This helps you focus on what you’re writing without the pointer blocking your view.
 This guide will show you easy steps to turn this feature on or off.

 Why Hide the Mouse Pointer While Typing?

-By default, Windows hides the mouse pointer when you start typing.
-This helps you see what you’re typing without the pointer blocking your view.
-But if you want the pointer to always stay visible, you can change this setting.
+Windows 11 hides the mouse pointer by default when you start typing.
+This keeps your screen cleaner and makes it easier to see your text.
+But if you want the pointer to always stay visible, you can change this setting anytime.

 How to Turn On or Off “Hide Pointer While Typing” Using Control Panel